ClearCypher/enhancing-tesseract-arabic-text-recognition/README.md

 The `ara.traineddata` file in this repository is the result of our fine-tuning process.
 It is designed to significantly enhance Arabic text recognition in Tesseract OCR.

 ## Usage
-To use this fine-tuned model, download the `arabic.traineddata` file and place it in your Tesseract 'tessdata' directory, replacing the existing Arabic trained data file.
+To use this fine-tuned model, download the `ara.traineddata` file and place it in your Tesseract 'tessdata' directory, replacing the existing Arabic trained data file.
 Then, simply run Tesseract as you normally would.

 ## Results
 The fine-tuned model demonstrated significant performance enhancements in recognizing most Arabic text types, specifically Arabic-indic digits, European digits, normal Arabic text, and Arabic text without diacritics.
 For more details about the research and results, refer to the research paper (TODO).